sfc-aqua/quisp/doc/FAQ.md

 To be filled in...

 * Q: I can't get it to install!!!
-  - A: Welcome to the club.
+  -- A: Welcome to the club.
 Getting OMNeT++ to run is the biggest hassle.
 Once you have that done, everything else is smooth.
 There _are_ a lot of dependencies on other free software packages, as well as on Java.
 See [doc/INSTALL.md](doc/INSTALL.md) for additional info on troubleshooting.
 * Q: Wow, OMNeT++ runs!!!
 Exciting! ...now what?
-  - We definitely need better notes on adding QuISP into OMNeT++ and running your first QuISP sims.
+  - A: We definitely need better notes on adding QuISP into OMNeT++ and running your first QuISP sims.
 * Q: Okay, I got the basic first QuISP demo running.
 What the heck are these .ini and .ned files, and how do I create my own?